 There he is.
 ACU’s are one size too small.
 He’s got a Combat Infantry Badge, Diver’s badge and jump wings complete with a mustard stain on his chest, and you better believe he has his nametapes on backward.
 If the beard and non-regulation footwear didn’t give it away then his uniform did: This guy is stealing more valor than Joseph Cafasso.
-Now, it’s easy to get lost in the heat haze of fury you’re no doubt feeling after watching this limp noodle try to get a free coffee for his “service,” but you must remember your military bearing, or you may look like just as much of a fool as he does.
+Now, it’s easy to get lost in the heat haze of fury you’re no doubt feeling after watching this limp noodle try to get a free coffee for his “service,” but you must remember your military bearing when you encounter stolen valor, or you may look like just as much of a fool as he does.

 Stolen Valor, for veterans and active duty alike, is a very serious issue.
 People who would use what so many have fought and died for to meet their ends is despicable, but there is a fine line between criminal and just being a terrible person.
 If you see stolen valor just keep the things we’ve discussed in mind.
 Call that person out, make them internet famous or report them to the authorities if necessary but make sure everything is documented and above all else, stay calm and keep that military bearing that these frauds couldn’t find the time (much like the fake accolades they wear) to earn themselves.